Janani-Sankarasubramanian/Photoshop-in-Python/README.md

 # Photoshop-in-Python
-Implemented a sobel edge detection photoshop functionality in Python
+Implemented a sobel edge detector in Python
+You could also control Brightness, Contrast and Blur with this.